mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="For on the stone that I have set before Joshua, **on a single stone with seven facets,** I will engrave its inscription, says the Lord of hosts, and I will remove the guilt of this land in a single day." verse="Zechariah 3:9"
+text="For on the stone that I have set before Joshua, **on a single stone with seven facets,** I will engrave its inscription, says YHWH of hosts, and I will remove the guilt of this land in a single day." verse="Zechariah 3:9"
 %}